metrovoc/subtitle-search-tool/README.md

 #### Encoding issues with subtitle files

-- The tool uses automatic encoding detection
+- The tool uses enhanced encoding detection with multiple fallback methods
 - If characters appear garbled, the file might use an unsupported encoding
 - Try converting the subtitle file to UTF-8